jimmyturnip/20210911-dragon-wing-5e/court-dorenei.md

 # The Royal House of Dorenei

+Generated using the Court rules from the *Godbound* RPG.

 **Power Structure**: Autocratic.
 The queen is the leader of the royal family, and therefore, the nation of Dorenei.

 **Court Type**: Aristocratic.